stonefl/stonefl.github.io/_posts/2021-05-31-git-and-gitlab-quick-start-tutorial.md

 ![Go into local directory]({{site.baseurl}}/img/post/gitlab09.png)

-Now, you are inside your working directory and you can make any changes you like.
+Now, you are inside your working directory, and you can make any changes you like.
 Once you are happy with the changes, you can `add` and `commit` them to the local repository and then `push` to the remote repository so that your fellow team members can see the changes you made.

 ![git push flow]({{site.baseurl}}/img/post/gitlab12.png)

 Please note that you are in the default **master** branch and all the changes you made are within this branch.
-And when you push the changes to remote repo, it will update the **master** branch there.
+And when you push the changes to the remote repo, it will update the **master** branch there.
 Usually, this is not the best practice.

 ## Best Practices for Code Review

 Excellent code depends on rigorous review.
 The following flow might be the best practices for code review and team collaboration:

-* Once check out a repository, a developer creates a new feature **branch** and makes changes this feature branch and tests it.
+* Once checks out a repository, a developer creates a new feature **branch**, makes changes in this feature branch, and tests it.

-* When the developer is happy on the changes, then he/she **push**es the changes to the **new branch**, and make a **merge request**.
+* When happy on the changes, the developer **push**es the changes in the **new branch**, and make a **merge request**.

 * The developer assigns the **merge request** to a **reviewer**, who looks at it and makes comments as appropriate.
 When the reviewer finish, he/she can assign it back to the author.

 * The author **addresses the comments**.
 This stage can go around for a while, but once both reviewer and author are happy, they can approve a merge or assign it to a final reviewer who can do the merge.

 * The final reviewer follows the same reviewing process again.
 The author again addresses any comments.
-Once the final reviewer is happy and the build is green, then the new branch will be **merged to the target branch**.
+Once the final reviewer is happy and the build is green, then the new branch will be **merged** with the target branch.

 ### Pull from Remote
 Before you make any changes, it is always a good idea to run command `git pull` to make sure your current local repository is up to date.